home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 From the Hass.io main panel, open the add-on store.
 </p>

 Under the "Core" section you will find HASS Configurator.

-Click on Configurator and click on "INSTALL".
+ - Click on Configurator and click on INSTALL.
 When installation is complete, the UI will go to the add-on details page for the configurator.
-To start using it, click on "START" and then click on "OPEN WEB UI".
+ - Now start the add-on by clicking on START.
+ - Open the user interface by clcking on OPEN WEB UI.

 Now let's make a small change using the configurator: we are going to change the name and location of your Home Assistant installation.